jenjohnson/johnson-field-berry-2021-oeco/README.md

 4. Each simulation can be customized by setting the `pathway_opt` variable to either `C3`, `Type-I-C3-C4`, or `NADP-ME-C4`.

-5. The subdirectory `data` contains two files with the input data used in Figures 6 and 7.
+5. The subdirectory `inputs` contains two files with the input data used in Figures 6 and 7.
 For the analysis in Figure 6, the forward model in `scripts/model_fun_c3c4.m` needs to be fit to the physiological measurements with an optimization routine.
 For the analysis in Figure 7, the environmental measurements can simply be substituted into the example run